 There are currently no hybrid trucks in large scale use.
 There are several types in testing phases.
 Diesel beats petrol by a small margin for large vehicles and petrol hybrids beat diesel for small to medium vehicles.

 The most common ethanol-petrol blend is 10% ethanol.
 Brazil has 100% ethanol fuel on sale and Australia is about to start selling 100% ethanol fuel.
 Ethanol has a lower carbon level than petrol and you burn a little more fuel when burning ethanol blends.
 The 10% ethanol blend has 10% less polluting carbon but you burn more and the result is you produce 7% less carbon pollution.
-Combine that 7% with the already 10% less carbon from petrol and you get 17% less non renewable carbon in the ethanol-petrol blend.
+Combine that 7% with the already 10% less carbon from petrol, compared to diesel, and you get 17% less non renewable carbon in the ethanol-petrol blend compared to diesel.
 Based on current car technology, petrol cars using 10% ethanol produce less non renewable carbon pollution than diesel.
 This is true across the range for all vehicle sizes where there is a petrol equivalent.

 Petrol-ethanol blends beat diesel for cars and small trucks.